Sunday, May 31, 2020

 Join internationally renowned genealogist Paul Milner for the Heinz History Center’s first Scottish Genealogy Workshop.

-Benefitting beginners and seasoned genealogists alike, this in-depth, hands-on workshop will examine a multitude of historic records and electronic resources that will advance your Scottish genealogy research.
+Benefitting beginners and seasoned genealogists alike, this in-depth virtual workshop will examine a multitude of historic records and electronic resources that will advance your Scottish genealogy research.

-Representatives from the History Center’s Detre Library & Archives, the St. Andrew’s Society of Pittsburgh, as well as other local genealogical and heritage organizations will also be on hand to share insights and best practices with workshop attendees.
+Representatives from the History Center’s Detre Library & Archives and the St. Andrew’s Society of Pittsburgh will also share insights with workshop attendees.

 Registration & Admission